lua-console.nvim - is a REPL / scratch pad / debug console for Neovim. Supports Lua natively and can be extended for other languages.

 preserve_context = true, -- preserve results between evaluations

-strip_local = true, -- remove local identifier from source code
+strip_local = true, -- strip `local` from top-level variable declarations

 show_one_line_results = true, -- prints one line results, even if already shown as virtual text